 If you’ve ever suffered aggravated skin after doing your laundry, wearing your clothes or after a night with clean sheets, there is a chance you might be allergic or sensitive to the chemicals in your laundry detergent.
 As well as chemicals laundry detergents may also have preservatives, artificial fragrances and dyes in them, which may all be potential irritants to your skin.
 Some of the common symptoms associated with detergents are tender skin, itching, tingles, rash, little bumps, dry or cracked skin.
-Less common issues are burning and swollen skin.
+Less common issues are burning, blistering and swollen skin.

 Why Laundry Powder can Cause Skin Problems

 You may not realize, but there are a huge number of allergens and irritants that can cause your skin to flare up.
 They can be found in dozens of everyday items such as laundry detergents, shampoos, soaps, clothing fabrics, metals, certain foods, medication, and certain plants.

 One of the key reason’s laundry detergents are such a big offender is the sheer number of chemicals they contain.
 These include toxic chemicals (such as 1,4-dioxane), preservatives, dyes and artificial fragrances.
 Unlike food, where it is mandatory to list the ingredients, they are often not listed on detergent products and instead you must go to the manufacturer’s website to understand the contents.